OwaisImam/backend-initial-technical-assessment/README.md

 You do not have to use separate feature branches for the work, but please create 1 commit per task so that we can easily assess the changes.

-Feel free to supply any accompanyting notes about your design choices in the `COMMENTS.md` file, under the respective header.
+Feel free to supply any accompanying notes about your design choices in the `COMMENTS.md` file, under the respective header.

 We don't need you to over-engineer and spend too long, but we want to see the